-Lemoore Middle College High School (LMCHS) is currently in its thirteenth year of operation and is serving 240 students for the 2017/2018 school year.
+Lemoore Middle College High School (LMCHS) is currently in its thirteenth year of operation and is serving approximately 240 students for the 2020/2021 school year.
 The WASC self-study completed last school year brought about changes with an increase in student activities and a renewed increase in school spirit.
 In assisting students to continually increase performance, LMCHS’s full-time special education teacher has had significant impact on the performance of students with special needs.
 The implementation process of Positive Behavior Interventions and Supports (PBIS) brought about Tier I implementation with increased time for students that need the assistance of the school nurse and district psychologist.
 The 1-to-1 iPad initiative was is continuing for all students, while the school-wide AVID program was recognized as a Highly Certified Site.
 Co- and Extra-Curricular choices at our school continues each year since the Strings and Robotics programs have demonstrated to be successful.
 In addition, our students are now collaborating with the college and are participating in intramural sports including flag football, soccer, volleyball and softball.
 These additions have taken our already highly academic school and created a more student friendly culture.
 The majority of students expressed in the WASC survey that they enjoy being at LMCHS.

 LMCHS is fully staffed with 22 teachers and support staff to serve our student population.
 These teachers are leaders in their field with many teachers choosing to come out of retirement for the chance to work with our kids.
 With all of our teachers hired and on board, we have seen great progress in the project and have been able to experience significant growth in the number of students we can service.
 The school’s master schedule has allowed teachers to finally have the collaboration time the project intended from its inception.
 The 1-to-1 program is continuing to grow at LMCHS, and we are continually focusing on how to incorporate more 21st Century Skills into the curriculum.
 Project-based Learning is being developed and STEM training is being completed.